spriyanka31/Fake-Job-Detection-Using-Adzuna-Data/README.md

 - To detect fake job postings in the dataset.
 - To visualize job posting trends by company and over time.
 - To explore possible factors influencing hiring patterns, such as seasonality and economic events like elections.
-- API Integration: This project also includes an API that can be used to predict whether a given job posting is fake or not.

 ## Dataset Description
 The dataset used contains multiple job listings, each with various attributes: